PX4/PX4-user_guide/en/advanced_config/trimming_guide_fixedwing.md

 # Fixedwing trimming guide
+Trims are used to calibrate the control surfaces at trim conditions (relative airspeed, air density, angle of attack, aircraft configuration, ...).
+A properly trimmed aircraft flying at trim conditions will keep its attitude without requiring any control inputs from the pilot or the stabilizing computer.
+General aviation, commercial and large unmanned planes trim their control surfaces using [trim tabs](https://en.wikipedia.org/wiki/Trim_tab) while small UAVs simply add an offset to the actuator of the control surface.
+The [Basic trimming](#basic-trimming) section explains which trim parameter has to be used for what and how to find the correct value.
+The [Advanced Trimming](#advanced-trimming) section introduces parameters that can be set to automatically adjust the trims based on the measured airspeed and flaps position.

 ## Basic trimming
 There are several parameters an operator might want to use in order to properly trim a fixedwing aircraft.
 An overview of those parameters and their use case is shown below: